BROADSoftware/HADeploy/docsite/docs/plugins_reference/files/maven_repositories.md

 Name | req? | 	Description
 --- | ---  | ---
 name|yes|Local name of this repository.
-Will be used for reference in a [`file`](./files)  with `src: "mvn//<repoName>/..."` url|yes|The URL of the Maven Repository to download from. username|no|The username to authenticate as to the Maven Repository, in case of access control. password|no|Associated password timeout|no|Specifies a timeout in seconds for the connection attempt.
+Will be used for reference in a [`file`](./files)  with `src: "mvn//<repoName>/..."` url|no|The default URL of the Maven Repository to download from. snapshots_url|no|The URL of the Maven Repository to download from.
+This URL will be used if the artifact's version contains the token `SNAPSHOT`.<br>Default to `url`. latest_url|no|The URL of the Maven Repository to download from.
+This URL will be used if the artifact's version is the token `latest`.<br>Default to `url`. releases_url|no|The URL of the Maven Repository to download from.
+This URL will be used if the artifact's version is not a `SNAPSHOT` or `latest`.<br>Default to `url`. username|no|The username to authenticate as to the Maven Repository, in case of access control. password|no|Associated password timeout|no|Specifies a timeout in seconds for the connection attempt.
 Default: `10` validate_certs|no|Boolean; In case of `src: https://...` Setting to false, will disable strict certificate checking, thus allowing self-signed certificate.<br>Default: `yes`

 ## Example